Const-me/fTetWild/Readme.md

 Build the MPIR somehow

-The Visual Studio solution expects that library in the following directory: `$(SolutionDir)..\..\mpir\sandybridge\Inc`<br/>
+The Visual Studio solution expects the headers in the following directory: `$(SolutionDir)..\..\mpir\sandybridge\Inc`<br/>

 And the static libraries are expected to be there, again relative to the `MeshRepair.sln` file:<br/>
 `$(SolutionDir)..\..\mpir\sandybridge\Bin`<br/>
-Note it requires both C and C++ versions, i.e. mpir.lib and mpirxx.lib files.
+Note it needs both C and C++ versions, i.e. both `mpir.lib` and `mpirxx.lib` files.

-Open `MeshRepair/MeshRepair.sln` solution with Visual Studio, I have used version 2022.
+Open `MeshRepair/MeshRepair.sln` solution with Visual Studio 2022 or newer.<br/>
+I have used the freeware community edition, version 17.3.5

-Build the `RepairTest` projevct of that solution.<br/>
+Build the `RepairTest` project of that solution.<br/>
-This should produce `MeshRepair.dll` implementing the repair algorithm, and `RepairTest.exe` which consumes that DLL to implement a stand-alone repair tool.
+This should produce `MeshRepair.dll` implementing the repair algorithm, and `RepairTest.exe` which consumes that DLL to implement a stand alone mesh repair tool.
-The test tool only supports [binary STL](https://en.wikipedia.org/wiki/STL_%28file_format%29#Binary_STL) format of the models.
+The tool only supports [binary STL](https://en.wikipedia.org/wiki/STL_%28file_format%29#Binary_STL) format of the models.

-Copy the `mpir.dll` into the output folder, and run the `RepairTest.exe` tool.
+Copy `mpir.dll` into the output folder, and run the `RepairTest.exe` tool.

 # Runtime Requirements

-I only needed AVX2 build of the library.<br/>
+I only needed AVX2 build of this library.<br/>
 If you need AVX1 version, the downgrade going to be relatively easy.<br/>
-If you need an SSE only version, will be hard to downgrade.
+If you need an SSE only version, or ARM64 version, gonna be hard to downgrade, too many AVX intrinsics.

 This project no longer uses cmake, but if you need a Linux version of this code, the port should be straightforward.<br/>
-The DLL doesn’t do any IO, doesn’t call any OS APIs, only uses OpenMP multithreading, and C++/17 standard library.<br/>
+The DLL doesn’t do any IO, doesn’t call any OS APIs directly, only uses OpenMP multithreading, and C++/17 standard library.<br/>
-For COM implementation the library uses [ComLightInterop](https://github.com/Const-me/ComLightInterop), which works just fine on Linux.
+For COM implementation the library uses [ComLightInterop](https://github.com/Const-me/ComLightInterop), which works fine on Linux.